simonnickel/snap/README.md

 ## Highlights

 SNAP contains a few packages in varying sizes and complexities.
 Some depend on each other, while others are independent.
-In the end they are all pieces of the [snap-app-template](https://github.com/simonnickel/snap-app-template).
+In the end they are all pieces of the [snap-template](https://github.com/simonnickel/snap-template).

-The key package of the SNAP Template is [SnapTheme](https://github.com/simonnickel/snap-theme), which provides an abstraction layer to UI configuration and styling.
+Another key package of the SNAP Template is [SnapTheme](https://github.com/simonnickel/snap-theme), which provides an abstraction layer to UI configuration and styling.

 To explore SNAP, just check out the [example Apps](#apps) listed below.